rage/java-programming/data/week1/2-first-programming-code.md

 Even though running the program is straightforward, a lot is happening behind the scenes.
 When a program is run, the source code is first compiled into Java bytecode.
 This compilation process is done by Java compiler, which itself is a program.
 Following that, the program gets executed, meaning the commands are executed one-by-one by a Java-interpreter that is able to read Java bytecode.

 This compile process affects how and when errors occur.
 When a program is compiled before execution, the compiler can search for errors in it.
-This also affects the hints provided by the IDE (Integrated development environment), and in this way, the programmer can receive immediate feedback on any errors.
+This also affects the hints provided by the IDE (Integrated Development Environment), and in this way, the programmer can receive immediate feedback on any errors.

 The IDE both compiles and executes the program with just one press of a button.
 However, the programming environment compiles the program continuously, so it can report errors.
 You can, for example, try to change the above Hello World exercise print command to `System.out.println("Hello World!")` -- what you'll notice is that the line will be underlined and you'll be notified of an error on the left-hand side.